Hoodwinked!: Distribution

 The Weinstein Company also heavily recast the film with bigger-name actors in the hopes of attracting a larger audience.
 Anne Hathaway replaced Tara Strong in the lead role of Red; Jim Belushi replaced David Ogden Stiers in the role of Kirk, the Woodsman; Anthony Anderson replaced Tony Leech in the role of Det.
 Bill Stork; Glenn Close replaced Sally Struthers in the role of Granny Puckett; Xzibit replaced Joel McCrary in the role of Chief Grizzly and Chazz Palminteri replaced Tom Kenny in the role of Woolworth the Sheep.
 Opining that the final steps in character design were really fleshed out when the actors were hired, Hooten felt that Hathaway put some edge that was missing on Red, making her more sarcastic, sassy and quick.
-Anderson accepted the role of Bill Stork given his past experience as voice actor and his previous collaborations with the Weinsteins in Scary Movie 3 and My Baby's Daddy, wanting to do something that his children and godchildren could watch and enjoy.
-Palminteri was called to be offered the part of Woolworth the Sheep, which he accepted as found the script hilarious.
+Anderson accepted the role of Bill Stork given his past experience as voice actor and his previous collaborations with the Weinsteins in Scary Movie 3 (2003) and My Baby's Daddy (2004), wanting to do something that his children and godchildren could watch and enjoy.
+Palminteri was called to be offered the part of Woolworth the Sheep, which he accepted as he found the script hilarious.
 Despite these recastings, Tara Strong retained the much smaller role of Zorra, David Ogden Stiers retained the role of Nicky Flippers, Tom Kenny retained the role of Tommy and Tony Leech retained the role of Glen.
 Many high-profile country singers were considered to replace Benjy Gaither in the role of Japeth, but none of them were available and Gaither retained the role.
 The Weinsteins also wanted to replace Joshua J. Greene in the role of Jimmy Lizard with a more famous actor such as Albert Brooks, but the role was ultimately not recast.
 Edwards appreciated the reason for the recastings and attributed a large part of the film's financial success to them.
 He expressed disappointment about the amount of recasting, however, saying, "At a certain point it became Recast-o-Rama, everybody got recast-happy.
 My feeling is, you get two or three names on that poster, you're fine.
 Our Hoodwinked poster has like a paragraph of names on it.
 After a certain point, I don't think you need more than two, three celebrities—give it to the voice actors.
 It sweetens the pot".
 Since the film's animation had already been mostly completed by the time the recastings were made, the new actors had to deliver their lines exactly as the old actors had done, giving them no opportunity to improvise.
 Edwards expressed disappointment with the fact that the original actors would not get any credit for their improvisations in the film, which were copied by the replacement actors.